1200wd/web-coineva/content/python-bitcoin-library.rst

    '1Fo7STj6LdRhUuD1AiEsHpH65pXzraGJ9j'

 When your wallet received a payment and has unspent transaction outputs, you can send bitcoins easily.
-If succesfull a transaction ID is returned
+If successful a transaction ID is returned

 .. code-block:: python